 Councilman Drahos and his family moved to Wellington in 1986 when his father, an engineer at Pratt and Whitney, was transferred from Hartford, Connecticut to the company's West Palm Beach headquarters.
 Beginning as a fourth-grader at Wellington Elementary School, Michael is a product of the Wellington school system, having also attended Wellington Landings Middle School and graduating from Wellington High School in 1995.

 Councilman Drahos is a graduate of Florida State University.
 During a summer break, he returned to Wellington Elementary School to work as a camp counselor where he met his college sweetheart, Nathalie.
 After graduating from Florida State in 1999, Michael obtained a law degree from Nova Southeastern University with Honors after accumulating over 200 hours of community service during his summer breaks.
 Michael and Nathalie married in 2006 and now raise their daughters, Julia and Sophia.

 Career & Service

-Councilman Drahos is an attorney with the law firm of Goldberg Segalla, where he serves as a partner specializing in maritime law in the firm's Palm Beach office.
+Councilman Drahos is a shareholder at Gray Robinson, P.A., where he specializes in maritime law at the firm's West Palm Beach office.
 Michael litigates in state and federal courts throughout Florida and has attained an AV Preeminent rating with Martindale Hubbell.
 After serving two years on the Wellington Education Committee, Michael served as a member of the Village of Wellington Planning, Zoning and Adjustment Board from 2010 to 2016.
 He is also the founder of The Young Professionals of Wellington.